dnstock/wave-seed/README.md

 Scaling limits dominate the cost of large language models, not constant factors.

-Any operator that changes the asymptotic behavior of sequence interaction directly attacks the long-context and compute bottlenecks that constrain current architectures.

 This project is a seed.
 It serves to prove that a different scaling law is both mathematically grounded and empirically observable on modest hardware.

 ---